iliser/optimized_blurhash_encoder/Readme.md

 ## Usage as a library

-Include the `encode.c` and `encode.h` files in your project.
+Include the `encode.cpp` and `encode.h` files in your project.
 They have no external dependencies.

 A single file function is defined: